 Dining in Residence

-No need to raid the fridge, race to your Rez dining hall!
-All of our first-year buildings have a dining hall, and in your upper years, you can still sign up for a meal plan and eat in a nearby dining hall, to help take the pressure off cooking with your busy schedule.
+No need to raid the fridge, race to your residence dining hall!
+Seven of our first-year buildings have a dining hall, and in your upper years, you can still sign up for a meal plan and eat in a nearby dining hall, to help take the pressure off cooking with your busy schedule.

-Your Western ONEcard is your meal plan, your student ID, and your key-to everything!
-When you select your meal plan, this card will automatically be loaded with the option you choose.
-With the meal plan working on a declining balance system, you’ll have the flexibility to select whatever items you want to eat, and to pay, simply swipe your ONEcard and the total cost of your items is deducted from your funds.
+Your Western ONEcard is your meal plan, your student ID, and your key to everything!
+This card will automatically be loaded with your meal plan, and it works on a declining balance system.
+You’ll have the flexibility to select whatever items you want to eat, and then to pay, simply swipe your ONEcard and the total cost of your items is deducted from your funds.
 Money leftover after your first year?
 Not to worry, it carries over!
 You can also top up your meal plan funds online if you run out.

 Flexibility with Your Food

-In rez, you won't be limited to a fixed number of meals a day, you’ll have the flexibility to choose whatever foods you fancy whenever we're open!
+In residence, you won't be limited to a fixed number of meals a day, you’ll have the flexibility to choose whatever foods you fancy whenever we're open!

 Our plans run on a declining balance system, meaning that when you buy food, the purchase amount will be deducted from the balance on your Western ONEcard.
-You have a choice between two meal plan sizes, but whether the smaller meal plan covers all of your meals for the academic year very much depends on your eating habits.
+Whether your meal plan covers all of your meals for the academic year very much depends on your eating habits and budgeting.

-For full residence costs, including meal plan options, view our Fees and Payment Plans page.
+For full residence costs, including meal plan options, view our Fees and Payment page.

 Top Up, Carryover and Refunds